enginmanap/limonEngine-docs/docs/ExtendingByAPI/CPPAPIReference.rst

 bool setEmitterParticleSpeed(uint32_t emitterID, const LimonTypes::Vec4 &speedMultiplier, const LimonTypes::Vec4 &speedOffset)
 ------------------------------------------------------------------------------------------------------------------------------

-Sets the speed parameters for particles spawned by the emitter. ``speedMultiplier`` scales the base velocity and ``speedOffset`` adds a constant velocity component.
+Sets the speed parameters for particles spawned by the emitter. ``speedMultiplier`` scales a random per-axis launch velocity between -1 and +1, and ``speedOffset`` adds a constant velocity on top.
+Both are in meters/second, assuming 1 world unit is 1 meter.
 Returns false if the emitter ID is not found.

 Parameters:

 #. uint32_t emitterID: Handle ID of the emitter.
-#. const LimonTypes::Vec4 &speedMultiplier: Per-axis scale applied to the particle's initial velocity.
+#. const LimonTypes::Vec4 &speedMultiplier: Per-axis scale, in meters/second, applied to a random launch velocity between -1 and +1.
 W component ignored.
-#. const LimonTypes::Vec4 &speedOffset: Constant velocity added to every particle on spawn.
+#. const LimonTypes::Vec4 &speedOffset: Constant velocity, in meters/second, added to every particle on spawn.
 W component ignored.

 .. _LimonAPI-setEmitterParticleGravity:

 bool setEmitterParticleGravity(uint32_t emitterID, const LimonTypes::Vec4 &gravity)
 ------------------------------------------------------------------------------------

-Sets the gravity vector applied to particles spawned by the emitter each tick.
+Sets the per-axis acceleration applied to particles spawned by the emitter.
 Returns false if the emitter ID is not found.

 Parameters:

 #. uint32_t emitterID: Handle ID of the emitter.
-#. const LimonTypes::Vec4 &gravity: Per-axis acceleration applied each frame.
+#. const LimonTypes::Vec4 &gravity: Per-axis acceleration in meters/second², assuming 1 world unit is 1 meter (e.g. approximately -9.8 on Y for Earth-like gravity).
 W component ignored.

 Lighting
 ========